-Often times, when I come in from a boat ride with the family, some of the more lubberly members of the family say, "I can still feel the swaying!"

-If they happen to jump in the shower, it really gets intensified and they joke that they had to hold on to the shower wall to keep from tipping over!
+Often times, when I come in from a boat ride with the family, some of the more lubberly members say, "I can still feel the swaying!"
+If they happen to jump in the shower, it really gets intensified and they joke that they had to hold on to the wall to keep from tipping over.

 This is clear evidence of the dramatic impact the marine environment has on the body's sensory perception system.
 While boating, we are confronted with conflicting information from the eyes, feet and inner ear.
 The horizon is constantly moving - up, down and sideways - as the boat moves beneath our feet.

-Our conscious brain has no problem with intellectualizing this.
-But the unconscious part of our brain is getting sensory overload.
+Our conscious brain has no problem with intellectualizing this, but the unconscious part of our brain is getting sensory overload.
 This can result in reactions ranging from slight queasiness to absolutely debilitating nausea.

-The marine environment is full of stressors - the sun, glare, vibrations, to name a few are all pretty common on there.
+The marine environment is full of "stressors."
+The sun, glare, vibration, to name a few, are all pretty common out there.
 Stressors intensify the effects of alcohol, drugs and some medications.

-They can cause fatigue, reduced coordination, weak judgment and slow reaction time.
-And forget about the vision of the St. Bernard saving you from the cold by giving you brandy.
+They can cause fatigue, reduced coordination, weak judgment, and slow reaction time.

+Forget about the vision of the St. Bernard saving you from the cold by giving you brandy.
 Alcohol makes the body more susceptible to the effects of cold water, not less.

 Not surprisingly, all of this adds to boating accidents.
 U.S. Coast Guard data shows that, in boating deaths involving driving under the influence, more than half the victims capsized their boats and/or fell overboard.
-Over 1 in 5 boating deaths are linked back to the use of alcohol.
+Over one in five boating deaths are linked to the use of alcohol.